touqeermalik17/ANN/README.md

-# ANN
+# ANN model
-#This Repository includes ANN model jupyter notebook file and dataset for it
+This Repository includes ANN model jupyter notebook file and dataset for it